St Paul's Cathedral, Melbourne: Location

-St Paul's Cathedral is in a prominent location at the centre of Melbourne, on the eastern corner of Swanston and Flinders Streets.
+St Paul's Cathedral is in a prominent location at the centre of Melbourne, on the eastern corner of Swanston and Flinders streets.
 It is situated diagonally opposite Flinders Street station, which was the hub of 19th-century Melbourne and remains an important transport centre.

 Immediately to the south of the cathedral, across Flinders Street, is the new public heart of Melbourne, Federation Square.
 Continuing south down Swanston Street is Princes Bridge, which crosses the Yarra River, leading to St Kilda Road.
 Thus the cathedral has a dominating position from the southern approaches to the city.

 The location for the cathedral marks the place of the first Christian service held in Melbourne in 1835.
 Previous buildings on this site include a corn market and St Paul's Parish Church.

 History

+Early history

 St Paul's Cathedral is built on the site where the first public Christian service in Melbourne was conducted in 1835.
 The block was then a government reserve far from the centre of town to the west, and used as a corn market.
 By 1848 the site was then adjacent to the first Princes Bridge across the Yarra River, and the prominent site was granted to the Anglican Church.
 The bluestone Church of St Paul the Apostle was consecrated in 1852.

-Colonial artist Samuel Thomas Gill sketched St. Paul's Church in 1854.
+Colonial artist Samuel Thomas Gill sketched St Paul's Church in 1854.
 A lithographic print titled 'St. Paul's Church Melbourne 1854' is part of his Sketches in Victoria album and was digitised by the National Library of Australia in 2021.

 Nearly 30 years later with the huge growth of the city and Swanston Street becoming a major thoroughfare, the diocese decided to build a grand cathedral on the site to supersede the 1839 St James Old Cathedral located in the western end of the CBD.
 The English architect William Butterfield, known for his distinctive interpretation of the Gothic Revival, was commissioned to design the new cathedral.
+To fit the block, the cathedral is orientated in line with the central city grid, on the north-south axis, rather than facing east, the traditional direction.
 The foundation stone was laid in 1880 by the Governor of Victoria, John, Earl of Hopetoun (later Marquess of Linlithgow), in the presence of the Rt Revd Charles Perry, Bishop of Melbourne.
 On 22 January 1891 the cathedral (without the spires) was consecrated by the Rt Revd Field Flowers Goe, Bishop of Melbourne.

 The building work was marked by disputes between Butterfield and the church authorities in Melbourne, leading to Butterfield's resignation in 1884.
 The job was then awarded to a local architect, Joseph Reed, who completed the building generally faithfully to Butterfield's design and who also designed the attached chapter house in matching style in 1889.
-To fit the block, the cathedral is orientated in line with the central city grid, just off the north-south axis, rather than facing east, the traditional direction.

 The pipe organ was commissioned from the English builder T. C. Lewis, one of the most prominent organ builders of the 19th century.